Docs

 Planning solution output and visualization

 A visual representation of this plan can be found on the Visualization page.
+The goal of this visualization is to spot-check the quality of the output.

 The full details of the solution can be found under Output.
-You can also download the output as a JSON file with the full details of the plan.
+You can download the output as a JSON file with the full details of the plan.

 Using the API